Diagnostics and Remedial Measures in \(R\)

 The Box-Cox method searches over a range of possible transformations

-and finds the optimal one. boxcox()
+and finds the optimal one. boxcox() produces a plot of the

 profile log-likelihood values (the definition of this term is beyond the